Canon G9 X Mark II vs Fujifilm X-E1

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The G9X Mark II has a touchscreen, while the X-E1 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 Concerning the storage of imaging data, both the G9X Mark II and the X-E1 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G9 X Mark II and Fujifilm X-E1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.